 This process identifies strengths and opportunities in an institution’s strategy for addressing violence.
 Ready to get started?
-Contact us if your institution is ready to take the CORE Evaluation online and receive a detailed report from Culture of Respect staff.
+Read this how-to guide and contact us if your institution is ready to take the CORE Evaluation online and receive a detailed report from Culture of Respect staff.

 CORE Constructs Toolkit

 The CORE Constructs Toolkit is a suite of six guides that provide in-depth guidance on how to prevent and respond to campus sexual violence.
 They include resources, tools, and templates that can be adapted to meet specific institutional needs, and shared with staff and stakeholders across your campus.
-The CORE Constructs Toolkit is available for purchase in the NASPA bookstore.
+The CORE Constructs Toolkit is available for purchase from NASPA.
 It is also an included benefit for all Collective institutions.

 The toolkit includes the following six guides: